herpiko/herpiko.github.io/content/post/2023-10-06-create-and-publish-native-gnome-app-part-1.md

 ## 2. GNOME Builder

 GNOME Builder is an IDE (Integrated Development Environment) for crafting software in Linux environment.
 Unlike other advanced IDE like Android Studio, Eclipse, JetBrains, etc, GNOME Builder is a lot simpler.
-So simple that, if you have experience with these advanced IDE, you may found that GNOME Builder is not satisfying since it has less feature.
+So simple that, if you have experience with these advanced IDE, you may found that GNOME Builder is not satisfying since it has less features.
 But fear not, the simplicity of the GNOME Builder will not hold you back from writing a beautiful GNOME native app.

 You can install GNOME Builder from Ubuntu repository but it's recommended to install from Flatpak to get the latest version.